 Spirometry.
 This noninvasive test, which measures how well you breathe, is the preferred test for diagnosing asthma.
 During this 10- to 15-minute test, you take deep breaths and forcefully exhale into a hose connected to a machine called a spirometer.
-If certain key measurements are below normal for a person your age and sex, your airways may be blocked by inflammation (obstructed).
-This is a key sign of asthma.
+If certain key measurements are below normal for a person your age and sex, your airways may be blocked by inflammation — a key sign of asthma.

 Tests for specific lung irritants

-In an effort to identify what's causing your symptoms, your doctor may do tests to see whether you have a reaction to specific substances.
+Your doctor may do tests to see whether you have a reaction to specific substances.
 These include:

-- Guidelines for the diagnosis and management of asthma.
-Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.pdf.
-Accessed Jan.
-28, 2011
+- National Asthma Education and Prevention Program: Expert panel report III: Guidelines for the diagnosis and management of asthma.
+Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
+Accessed Nov.
+15, 2013.

 - Engler RJ, et al. Complementary and alternative medicine for the allergist-immunologist: Where do I start?
 Journal of Allergy and Clinical Immunology.
 2009;123:309.